SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/README.md

 |---------|-------------|------|
 | Filter by Measures | Control measure that allows users to filter visuals by quantitative measures (e.g., Total Amount) | [Link](https://github.com/SteCiu01/DAX/tree/main/DAX-Codes/Filter-by-Measures) |

-#### Virtual Table Measures: measures that relies on in-code virtual tables, and tat are used for complex/custom use cases
+#### Virtual Table Measures: measures that relies on in-code virtual tables, and that are used for complex/custom use cases

 | Topic | Description | Link |
 |---------|-------------|------|